Mexicali Baja California, Mexico Travel Guide

 Local markets often feature food stalls ("comedores") representing traditional home-style cooking.

-Beyond Mexican and Chinese, find American fast food, Italian, Japanese (sushi), and other foreign choices.
+Beyond Mexican and Of chinese origin, find American fast food, Italian, Japanese (sushi), and other foreign choices.

 The surrounding agricultural valleys produce many crops.
 While organized tourist visits to farms are not a main activity, fresh produce is locally available.